 Pro-tip: It’s not just about what you share, but where you share it.
 BuzzSumo compares top-performing pages across different social media platforms to give you useful data about how your audience consumes content.
 From Facebook to Twitter to LinkedIn, find the one that’s most popular with your customer base.
 Then, build your content around the topics and formats most commonly shared in that platform.

 What it’s for: Comparing your website traffic and performance to your competitors.

-Free intelligence tools like Google Analytics can only take you so far.
+Free competitive intelligence software like Google Analytics can only take you so far.
 When you only have data on your own site’s performance, you’re not getting the complete picture.
 Understanding the competition – who they are, what their customers are looking for, and how you measure up – is the key to getting great results with digital marketing.